-A) High River Dental offers direct billing as long as the policyholders Benefit Provider will allow us.
-In some cases, assignment of benefits will not be permitted due to balance on account issues.
-Also, there are a few policies which will not permit the benefits to be assigned to the dental office and will only forward payment to the patient; we require payment at the time of treatment in these instances.
+A) High River Dental offers direct billing as long as the policyholder’s Benefit Provider will allow us.
+In some cases, the assignment of benefits will not be permitted due to the balance on account issues.
+Also, there are a few policies that will not permit the benefits to be assigned to the dental office and will only forward payment to the patient; we require payment at the time of treatment in these instances.

 Q) What costs will my insurance company cover?

 A) Unfortunately, we are unable to know exactly what every patient’s dental benefits will pay.
 We will do our best to provide you with an estimated patient portion, but it is the responsibility of the patient to know the details of their insurance plan and to inform us when changes occur to the plan, what is covered by the policy and who is covered under the policy.

 Please be aware that due to privacy laws, we are not able to access information on your behalf from your insurance provider.
 It is helpful if you have a booklet or form with these details to bring to your appointment.